John SEAMAN

 - Chinese energy and raw materials policy

-- Geopolitics of Asia (esp. energy, natural resources)
+- Geopolitics and political economy of Asia

 - U.S.-China and Europe-China relations